p-avital/no-deadlocks/README.md

 As a rule of thumb, I suggest using `deadlocks_debugger` when debugging your application, before switching your `use deadlocks_debugger::...` to their `std::sync` equivalents.

 Remember that deadlocks are very much tied to timing issues which you might not encounter systematically, so please be thorough with your testing :)

+## What's next for this crate?
+For now, I want to find the nicest way I can to relay the Deadlock Error to the user.
+I opted for `panic` because deadlocks are usually non-recoverable states anyway, and mostly because I wanted to keep `std::sync`'s signatures as much as possible, but I'm open to suggestions.

+I also need to get the debugging experience to be nice.
+As of writing this README, the infrastructure to give great traces on the deadlocks is here, but the formatting is very lacking.

+As for future progress, feel free to write up an issue to let me know what you'd like :)